tkdjohn/EventJournal/README.md

 EF https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli

 ### TODO
+- !!!! fix entity framework
+    - Entities moved name spaces so we likely have to remove migrations and start all over
+    - need to finish models first
 - refactor services to consume DTOs (models) instead of entities directly.
 - unit tests for repositories and services.
 Also base entity code?
 - CLI interface to call service methods